 Academy of Music | Kimmel Center, Inc. | Philadelphia, Pennsylvania

-VMA worked closely with the Kimmel Center for the Performing Arts, owner and operator of the Academy, and other stakeholders to replace the theater’s decades-old seating while phasing the work to accommodate a busy production schedule.
-The goal was to improve quality and accessibility with only minimal reduction of capacity.
-Using a laser scan of the auditorium to create a three-dimensional model of the space, we were able to work with the sloping, skewed, and irregular configurations of the seating areas to identify locations where new wheelchair accessible spaces could be provided to meet current code requirements.
+Using a laser scan of the hall to create a three-dimensional model of the space, we were able to work with the sloping, skewed, and irregular configurations of the four tiers of seating to identify locations where new wheelchair-accessible spaces could be provided to meet or exceed current code requirements.
 All of the seats were replaced.
-Additional railings, new aisle lighting, and reconfigured aisle steps in key locations will eliminate awkward conditions and improve the experience of getting patrons to and from their seats, all while retaining its classic historic appearance of one of the world’s most beloved venues for opera, ballet, orchestra, vocal, and Broadway productions.
+Additional railings, new aisle lighting, and reconfigured aisle steps in key locations eliminated awkward conditions and improved the experience of getting patrons to and from their seats.
+Crucially, our design reflected the classic historic appearance of one of the world’s most beloved venues for opera, ballet, orchestra, vocal, and Broadway productions.
 The aisle seats have carefully designed side panels drawn from elements of the space’s historic details.

 Preservation Alliance for Greater Philadelphia, Grand Jury Award, 2021